As we talk to clients, we are hearing a similar question time and time again: When Will Prices Go Down?

 In this post, Economists at Freddie Mac analyze “hot-spots” across the country using the Price-To-Income (PTI) ratio.
 When the PTI ratio rises above “normal” levels this suggests that housing is taking up an unsustainably large proportion of household budgets.
 It may also signal that home buyers are expecting housing prices to increase at a rapid pace.

 When analyzing areas around the country with higher than normal PTI ratios, economist at Fannie Mae try to cite economic reasons for such growth.
 If they cannot do so, this suggests a bubble may ensue.
 For example, San Jose is one such hotspot with a high PTI ratio.
 Economist are not worried because San Jose contains much of the Silicon Valley and the tech-sector is typically more volatile.
 Housing prices will typically rise higher than the national average when tech is booming.

 With that said, how high of a premium is sustainable for locals?
 The affordability index in Santa Cruz was 17 in Q1 of 2017, meaning only 17% of households could afford to buy a home at the current median home price.
 This suggests that the continued increase in housing prices may be explained by an influx of new, higher income residents from the Silicon Valley and other areas.
-As this chart shows, on average, workers in Silicon Valley were making 17.2% more money than their Santa Cruz peers in 2013.
+On average, workers in Silicon Valley were making 17.2% more money than their Santa Cruz peers in 2013. (source)